ritwickrajmakhal/dbms-lab/README.md

 4 rows in set (0.00 sec)
 ```

-### 31. Find out the clients having balance due greater than 50.
+### 31. Find out the client's no, name, city and balance due having balance due greater than 50.

 ```sql
 select clientNo, name, city, balance_due from client_master